 The 16 has slipped in popularity with Americans.
 As a result, no shotguns made specifically for defense are available in 16 gauge.
 If you have a sporting 16, however, it can do double duty as a great defense gun.
 Choose the Federal Classic #1 (F164-1) or the Remington #1 (SP16BK-5PK) buckshot load.

-If you simply want to know the best defense load, go out and buy: 12 gauge, 2-3/4" shell, 00 buckshot.
+If you simply want to know the best defense load, go out and buy: 12 gauge, 2-3/4" shell, number 1, 0, or 00 buckshot.
 You shall live happily ever after, as this is the most effective man-stopping firearm cartridge yet devised by man.
-I recommend the Federal Classic (F127-00), Winchester Super-X (X12RB5) or Remington Buckshot (SP12BK-5PK00) as the best double-ought buckshot defense rounds.
-One of these rounds is virtually equal to a nine-round burst from a submachine gun, with every round hitting.
+I recommend the Federal Classic, Winchester Super-X or Remington Express loads as the most useful buckshot defense rounds.
+Just one of these 00 rounds is almost like a nine-round burst from a submachine gun, with every round hitting.

 Effective shotgun technique, of course, requires that one hits with each shot.
 Don't think that you can merely point the shotgun in the general direction of your attacker and let fly.
 Read Ayoob's book Stressfire II: Advanced Combat Shotgun for the low-down on good shotgun skills and then practice, practice, practice.

 Many experienced shooters prefer #4 or #1 buckshot to 00.
 I really cannot argue, but Lt.
-Marshall is on record as stating that 00 is superior, both in penetration and stopping power.
-Good enough for me, but if you have a #4 or #1 buckshot jones, go ahead (Ayoob favors #1).
+Marshall is on record as stating that 00 is superior in penetration.
+(Obviously, as the heavier a round lead projectile is, the better it penetrates tissue.)
+Good enough for me, but if you have a #4 or #1 buckshot jones, go ahead (Ayoob and other authorities favor #1).
 Stay away from 2-3/4" Magnum or 3" Magnum loads, however.
-The brutal kick of these rounds makes them a bad choice and you gain nothing in stopping power over the 2-3/4" standard loads.
+The brutal kick of these rounds makes them a bad choice and you gain little in stopping power over the 2-3/4" standard loads.
 Controllability is important, and standard 12 gauge shells have quite enough kick as it is.

 Slugs are potent manstoppers, but have limited application for self-defense.
 Slugs have ferocious recoil and often over-penetrate.
 There are special situations where slugs might be preferred over buckshot (e.g. road-blocks, barricaded foes), but if you are interested in such esoterica I again direct you to Ayoob's masterful tome Stressfire II: Advanced Combat Shotgun.
-This guide is for general civilian readers; policemen, soldiers and gun enthusiasts should rely on Ayoob's in-depth expertise.
+This guide is for general civilian readers.

 Don't be a knucklehead.
 Stay away from weirdo rounds like rubber buckshot or neoprene slugs.
-These are riot-control rounds designed for massed police use against violent mobs.
+These are riot-control rounds designed for non-lethal, massed police use against mobs at a distance.
 Don't rely on such marginalia to save your life.

 Two things to keep in mind about birdshot.
-The first is that birdshot is as lethal as buckshot at very close range.
+The first is that birdshot is as lethal as buckshot at very close range and ineffectual at long (shotgun) range, which are good reasons to avoid its use except in special circumstances.
 Don't believe for a second that you can just wound someone with birdshot and he'll go on to live another day.
 If you aren't justified in killing a man, you aren't justified in wounding him, either.
 Never shoot to wound.
-I once again direct you to read Ayoob's In the Gravest Extreme and learn the truth.

-The second thing is that birdshot can make a lot of sense for home defense.
-I keep my home-defense 12 gauge loaded with two #4 birdshot rounds followed by 00 buck.
-Birdshot is less likely to penetrate multiple interior walls and kill innocent people on the other side and has lower recoil than buckshot for faster follow-up shots (I live in a thin-walled apartment house.
-However, if I lived in a solid house with a lot of land around, I would definitely choose buckshot instead).
-The stopping power of birdshot should not be under-estimated: at ranges out to thirty feet or so, birdshot is virtually a solid column of lead.
+Birdshot is less likely to penetrate multiple interior walls and kill innocent people on the other side and has lower recoil than buckshot for faster follow-up shots (I live in a thin-walled apartment house.)
+However, if I lived in a solid house with a decent size yard, I would definitely choose buckshot.
+The stopping power of birdshot should not be under-estimated.
+At ranges out to 7-10 yards, birdshot is virtually a solid column of lead.
 Choose any #4 or BB high brass lead hunting load.
 I like the Federal Classic Lead Hi-Brass #4 birdshot (HI26-4) and Winchester Super-X #4 high brass birdshot (X12-4), but there is little difference between the various choices.
 Buy whichever you please.
 If you're a bird hunter, use your favorite hunting shells, as long as they are #6 or larger.